Approximate Counting for Complex-Weighted Boolean Constraint Satisfaction Problems: Background, New Challenges, and Achievement

-This theorem marks a significant progress in the quest for determining the approximation complexity of all counting problems $\sharpcsp(\FF)$ in the most general form.
-Our proof heavily relies on the previous work of Dyer \etalc~\cite{DGJ09,DGJ10} and, particularly, the work of Cai \etalc~\cite{CLX09x,CLX09}, which is based on a theory of {\em signature} (see, \eg \cite{CL08,CL11}) that formulate underlying concepts of {\em holographic algorithms} (which are Valiant's \cite{Val02a,Val02b,Val06,Val08} manifestation of a new algorithmic design method of solving seemingly-intractable counting problems in polynomial time).
-A challenging issue for this paper is that core arguments of Dyer \etalc~\cite{DGJ10} exploited Boolean natures of Boolean-valued constraints and they are not designed to lead to a dichotomy theorem for complex-valued constraints.
+Our proof of Theorem \ref{dichotomy-theorem} heavily relies on the previous work of Dyer \etalc~\cite{DGJ09,DGJ10} and, particularly, the work of Cai \etalc~\cite{CLX09x,CLX09}, which is based on a theory of {\em signature} (see \cite{CL08,CL11}) that formulate underlying concepts of {\em holographic algorithms} (which are Valiant's \cite{Val02a,Val02b,Val06,Val08} manifestation of a new algorithmic design method of solving seemingly-intractable counting problems in polynomial time).
+A challenging issue for this paper is that core arguments of Dyer \etalc~\cite{DGJ10} exploited Boolean natures of Boolean constraints and they are not designed to lead to a dichotomy theorem for complex-valued constraints.
 Cai's theory of signature, on the contrary, deals with complex-valued constraints (which are formally called {\em signatures}); however, the theory has been developed over polynomial-time Turing reductions but it is not meant to be valid under AP-reductions.
 For instance, a useful technical tool known as {\em polynomial interpolation}, which is frequently used in an analysis of exact-counting of Holant problems, is no longer applicable in general.
 Therefore, our first task is to re-examine the well-known results in this theory and salvage its key arguments that are still valid for our AP-reductions. {}From that point on, we need to find our own way to establish an approximation theory.